quipuapp/api-v1-docs/source/includes/_additional_income.md

 recipient_country_code | READ ONLY, *
-tags | Format: a list of strings separated by comma notes | Format: a string download_pdf_url | Url to download the pdf document for the ticket.
-Present only in income tickets.
-Needs the same authorization header. download_pdf_url | Url to download the pdf document for the invoice.
-Present only in income tickets.
+tags | Format: a list of strings separated by comma notes | Format: a string download_pdf_url | Url to download the pdf document version.
 Needs the same authorization header.

-\* This fields will be populated and updated each time an invoice is saved from the information of the Quipu account owner and the contact associatied with the book entry.
+\* These fields will be populated and updated each time an invoice is saved from the information of the Quipu account owner and the contact associatied with the book entry.

 ## Relationships